thunky-monk/iOS-Localization-Cheat-Sheet/README.md

 ## Unicode
 Glyphs and characters have a many-to-many relationship.
 Operate on ranges, not characters, using standard APIs such as:
 - `rangeOfComposedCharacterSequenceAtIndex:`
-- `enumerateSubstringsInRange:options:usingBlock:` with options like `NSEnumerationByComposedCharacterSequences`
+- `enumerateSubstringsInRange:options:usingBlock:` with options like `NSStringEnumerationByComposedCharacterSequences`
 - `rangeOfString:options:range:locale:`
 - `localizedStringCompare:`